SocialPass/socialpass/.github/ISSUE_TEMPLATE/major.md

 ---
-name: Feature request
+name: Major Feature request
-about: Suggest an idea for this project
+about: Suggest a major idea for this project
 title: ''
-labels: 'feature'
+labels: 'major'
 assignees: ''

 ---